kibalabs/everypage/src/packages/main-new/README.md

 [x] get head content working
 [x] get styled components working
-[x] separate out webpack step so code is loaded in and built [] reader page and then rehydrate on the frontend
+[x] separate out webpack step so code is loaded in and built [x] reader page and then rehydrate on the frontend
 [x] how to manage the routing at runtime
-[] How to have more than one page
+[x] remove warnings during compilation
+[] make scripts match current ones
+[] Use file structure to create multiple pages
+[] Look into code splitting for multiple pages

 Actual documentation: